white-lab/protocols/mass_spec/proteomics_workflow.md

     * MilliQ Water
     * Methanol

-* Plate reader

-* Pierce™ BCA Protein Assay Kit
-    * BCA Reagent A
-    * BCA Reagent B
-    * Bovine Serum Albumin (BSA) Standard Ampules, 2mg/mL

-* Falcon 96-well, clear, flat bottom plate with lid

-* 1X Phosphate-buffered saline (PBS)

-* 100 mM Ammonium Acetate pH 8.9

-* 1 M DTT (Sigma D0632) in Ammonium Acetate solution
-    * Located in wet lab fridge
-    * 0.00615 g in 40 μL for each 4 mL of lysate
-    * Always make fresh!
-    * Final concentration should be 10 mM DTT when added to lysate

-* 800 mM Iodoacetamide (Sigma I1144) in Ammonium Acetate solution
-    * Located in wet lab fridge within desicant container
-    * 0.044 g in 300 μL for each 4 mL of lysate
-    * Always make fresh!
-    * Final concentration should be 55 mM IAA when added to lysate

-* Trypsin (Promega V5113)
-    * Located in -80 °C, each tube is 20 μg / 50 μL

-* Acetic Acid (99.99%)
-    * Located in Acids cabinet underneath fume hood

-<div style="page-break-after: always;"></div>

-## Sample Lysis

 ### Cell Culture Lysis

 1. Keep cells on ice for entire procedure.
 2. If cell are in culture, pour off the media into a beaker.
-3. Rinse the cells with ice cold PBS.
+3. Rinse the cells with ice cold PBS
-    1. Pour on.
-    2. Swirl.
-    3. Pour off or aspirate off.
+4. Pour off or aspirate PBS.
-4. Lyse cells in ice cold Urea + inhibitors
+5. Lyse cells in ice cold Urea + optional inhibitors
     * For 6 wells, add 200 μL Urea to each well.
     * For 10 cm dishes, add 500 μL Urea.
     * For 15 cm dishes, add 1 mL Urea.
-5. Use a cell scraper to lift the cells off the plate into the solution.
+6. Use a cell scraper to lift the cells off the plate into the solution.
     * Scrape in all four directions while holding the dish at a slant in order to remove all of the cell and collect them at one end.
-6. Pipette the solution into labeled 15 mL conical tubes.
+7. Pipette the solution into labeled 15 mL conical tubes.
-7. Take a 50 μL aliquot for BCA protein quantification.
+8. Take a 50 μL aliquot for BCA protein quantification.
-8. Store lysates at -80 °C.

 ### Tissue Homogenization